Pango

 Writing a Game Design Overview

-I created a Game Design overview on our team's Miro board to provide a high-level view of the game's development progress.
+I created a Game Design overview on our team's Miro board to provide a high-level overview of the game's development progress.
 The Miro board was the main software for collaboration in our team, so I placed it in an accessible location for everyone to find.

 This overview serves as a reference point for the entire team, offering clarity about the game's direction and goals.
 It acts as a means to maintain the team's creative vision alignment.